 Here’s an overview of the most popular suburbs to stay in Buenos Aires:

-Microcentro (Downtown) – Calle Florida is the city’s main pedestrian luxury shopping strip in the centre and although it doesn’t necessarily showcase the uniqueness of the city (you’ll have to hit the markets of San Telmo, Recoleta and Palermo for that) it still manages to attract every single tourist who comes to town.
+Calle Florida is the city’s main pedestrian luxury shopping strip in the centre and although it doesn’t necessarily showcase the uniqueness of the city (you’ll have to hit the markets of San Telmo, Recoleta and Palermo for that) it still manages to attract every single tourist who comes to town.
 But that’s probably because downtown boasts the most celebrated landmarks in all of Buenos Aires, like the impressive Obelisk, world-famous Teatro Colón, and historic Casa Rosada – Eva Peron’s favourite stage – as well as Plaza de Mayo, the main city square.
 Crazy busy by day and quiet at night, Downtown fits sightseers who don’t mind taking taxis to reach more happening suburbs in the evening.

-San Telmo – the most historic quarter of the city is also its most romantic, with cobblestone streets, faroles (traditional candle street lights) and beautifully restored old mansions lending an immensely charismatic, old-world feel.
+The most historic quarter of the city is also its most romantic, with cobblestone streets, faroles (traditional candle street lights) and beautifully restored old mansions lending an immensely charismatic, old-world feel.
 Gentrified in recent years, San Telmo now boasts boutique hotels, hostels and B&Bs, as well as trendy boutiques and art galleries that attract weekend crowds in droves.
 Most meet up in Plaza Dorrego to peruse the wares of its legendary flea market.
 San Telmo is the famed birthplace of the tango and the whole neighbourhood is awash with tango bars which spring to life of an evening.
 If you like your evenings to be as busy as your days then this is the barrio for you.

-Recoleta – stunning colonial mansions, grand plazas and wide, tree-lined avenues define this stylish barrio, home of the most famous cemetery in the whole continent, along with swanky hotels and world-class restaurants.
+Stunning colonial mansions, grand plazas and wide, tree-lined avenues define this stylish barrio, home of the most famous cemetery in the whole continent, along with swanky hotels and world-class restaurants.
 Centrally located and offering all the bells and whistles you’d expect in a modern city, not to mention easy access to every corner of the city and a lot of nearby attractions, Recoleta is a good choice for first-time visitors looking for luxury.

-Barrio Norte – a hybrid between Microcentro and Recoleta, this barrio right next to the latter offers the best of both worlds.
+A hybrid between Microcentro and Recoleta, this barrio right next to the latter offers the best of both worlds.
 Whilst local real estate agents would insist that this is, in fact, all part of Recoleta, lower prices and a less upmarket feel say otherwise.
 A flourishing hood with good metro connection, Barrio Norte is a great option if you like the sound of Recoleta but wish to spend less, yet still have the fantastic strolling, dining and shopping options of a thriving centre.

-Palermo – a collection of four distinct areas in one (Palermo Viejo, Palermo Hollywood, Palermo Soho and Palermo Chico) this is one of the trendiest areas of the city.
+A collection of four distinct areas in one (Palermo Viejo, Palermo Hollywood, Palermo Soho and Palermo Chico) this is one of the trendiest areas of the city.
 With its large green open spaces, parks, lakes and forests, it is one of the most popular weekend destinations for locals looking to get away from the chaos of the city centre.
 With a wicked nightlife and plenty of hip bars and clubs, and a high concentration of accommodation choices in Viejo, Palermo is a great option if you like to go for a stroll and a drink near your hotel after dark.

-Puerto Madero – this is Buenos Aires’ newest upscale neighbourhood and, although you’ll certainly find a lot of luxury and comfort here, you will miss out on the more traditional atmosphere of Buenos Aires.
+This is Buenos Aires’ newest upscale neighbourhood and, although you’ll certainly find a lot of luxury and comfort here, you will miss out on the more traditional atmosphere of Buenos Aires.
 Nevertheless, the gentrification of this dock area is not exactly unattractive, and with plenty of dining options and breathtaking sunsets, Puerto Madero is certainly a gorgeous place to stay.

 Every suburb of Buenos Aires boasts its own history and intrigue and although there are plenty more barrios to discover you’d do well to stay in one of the above-mentioned established areas, where tourist infrastructure and safety is quite spot on.